davorg/dmp/chapters/chapter08.md

 defined as either a pronoun, a proper noun, or an article followed by a noun.
 In the last rule, pronouns, proper nouns, articles, and nouns are all terminals.
-Notice that the vertical bars in the definition of a noun_phrase indicate alterna- tives, i.e., a noun phrase rule can be matched by one of three different forms.
+Notice that the vertical bars in the definition of a noun_phrase indicate alternatives, i.e., a noun phrase rule can be matched by one of three different forms.
 Each of these alternatives is called a *production*.